jlm429/bettermdptools/readme.md

 Class that contains functions related to reinforcement learning algorithms.
 RL __init__ expects an OpenAI environment (env).

-The RL algorithms (Q-learning, SARSA) work out of the box with any [OpenAI Gym environment](https://www.gymlibrary.ml/)  that have single discrete valued state spaces, like [frozen lake](https://www.gymlibrary.ml/environments/toy_text/frozen_lake/#observation-space).
+The RL algorithms (Q-learning, SARSA) work out of the box with any [gymnasium environments](https://gymnasium.farama.org/)  that have single discrete valued state spaces, like [frozen lake](https://gymnasium.farama.org/environments/toy_text/frozen_lake/#observation-space).
 A lambda function is required to convert state spaces not in this format.
-For example, [blackjack](https://www.gymlibrary.ml/environments/toy_text/blackjack/#observation-space) is "a 3-tuple containing: the player’s current sum, the value of the dealer’s one showing card (1-10 where 1 is ace), and whether the player holds a usable ace (0 or 1)."
+For example, [blackjack](https://gymnasium.farama.org/environments/toy_text/blackjack/#observation-space) is "a 3-tuple containing: the player’s current sum, the value of the dealer’s one showing card (1-10 where 1 is ace), and whether the player holds a usable ace (0 or 1)."

 Here, blackjack.convert_state_obs changes the 3-tuple into a discrete space with 280 states by concatenating player states 0-27 (hard 4-21 & soft 12-21) with dealer states 0-9 (2-9, ten, ace).